 If you’re looking to sharpen your language skills, master a particular software system, or become an expert at a specific aspect of your role, make learning a new skill is your resolution!
 First step: Get specific.
 Think about exactly what you want to learn, how you want to learn it and in what timeframe before you write that target down.
 It may help to stick up a visual reminder around your desk so you can refer to it when you need a reminder or motivation.
 It’s also important to construct manageable goals within a measurable time, as there’s no use deciding to become fluent in German without giving yourself a time frame.
 A word to the wise – try to focus on only one goal, as having multiple focuses may throw off your progress!

 This is a great resolution if you’re looking for a new job in London, or hoping to expand your professional circle.
-One quick Google search will reveal that there are hundreds of networking opportunities every month around the city, so there’s no excuse not to attend regularly.
+One quick Google search will reveal that there are hundreds of virtual networking opportunities, so there’s no excuse not to attend regularly.
 A few places to start include the app Meetup, findnetworkevents.com, or even on social channels like Facebook groups.
-In order to make these events worthwhile, have a goal after every session, like collecting five business cards, or gaining a new connection on LinkedIn.
-A great way to inspire motivation is to find a buddy to go with you, whether they be a colleague or in your friendship group, as you’re more likely to keep each other accountable.
-Just ensure that you encourage each other to work the room separately once you’re there!
+In order to make these events worthwhile, have a goal after every session, like gaining a new connection on LinkedIn.

 Find a work mentor